Farce of the Penguins: Production

 THINKFilm describes Farce of the Penguins as the story of "one penguin's search for love while on a seventy mile trek with his libidinous buddies on their way to a hedonistic mating ritual."
 Despite what the poster suggests, Farce of the Penguins is not an animated feature; it uses real stock footage of penguins.

 Bob Saget stated on The Howard Stern Show on January 29, 2007, Late Night with Conan O'Brien on January 30, 2007, and on Tom Green Live that he originally wanted to simply redub the documentary March of the Penguins, but did not receive permission from the film producers.

+Reception

+Joe Leydon for Variety gave a negative review, calling it "a one-joke comedy that ThinkFilm wisely dropped into the straight-to-vid pipeline."